MoralisWeb3/MoralisDocumentation/moralis-server/connect-the-sdk/connect-using-node.md

   steps.
 ---

-## Adding Moralis to Your Web Page using Node.js
+## Adding Moralis to Node.js

 ### Difference between Node.js and Front-end

 #### Authentication

-Authentication in node.js is done with seed i.e. private key but not wallet directly such as metamask and walletconnect because wallets are on browser side and node.js runs on server side.
+Authentication in node.js is performed via seed i.e. private key and not with browser based wallets such as metamask and walletconnect because wallets are on browser side and node.js runs on server side.
 For example follow the tutorial mentioned below.

 #### API usage

-With node.js you can call web3/Solana API directly without making request to the server since there is a rate limit to the number of request you can make from front-end.
+With node.js you can call web3/Solana API directly without making request to the Moralis server since there is a rate limit to the number of request you can make from front-end.

 You need to initialize Moralis SDK with the following syntax in node.js: